Jako/AjaxUpload/docs/usage.md

 maxFiles | Maximum count of files to upload | 3 thumbX | Horizontal size of generated thumb | 100
 thumbY | Vertical size of generated thumb | 100
-addJquery | Add jQuery script at the end of the body | No addJscript | Add the snippet javascript and the fileuploader script at the end of the body | Yes addCss | Add the snippet css ad the end of the head | Yes
+addJquery | Add jQuery script at the end of the body | 0 (No) addJscript | Add the snippet javascript and the fileuploader script at the end of the body | 1 (Yes) addCss | Add the snippet css ad the end of the head | 1 (Yes)

 If you want to change the text output in the upload section (i.e. the upload button), you have to edit the MODX lexicon in the namespace `ajaxupload`.